numfocus/DISCOVER-Cookbook/DISCOVER/01_about.md

 ## About this Cookbook:

 This cookbook is intended as a resource for **organizers of conferences and events** — with a particular focus on the tech sector in the United States — to **support and encourage diversity and inclusion** at those events.
+I am just try for educational purpose ok

 It focuses specifically on plans, decisions, and actions organizers can take to produce and manage a more diverse and inclusive event.